Machine Learning Challenges

 Book in preparation

-A new competition is in preparation.
 What affects your health?
 What affects the economy?
-What affects climate changes? and… Which actions will have beneficial effects?
-This new competition will challenge the participants to discover the causes of given effects, based on observational data.
-We will use re-simulation data from models closely resembling real systems and real data for which the causal dependencies are known from experimental evidence.
+What affects climate changes? and… which actions will have beneficial effects?
+This series of competitions challenge the participants to discover the causes of given effects, based on observational data.
+The datasets include re-simulation data from models closely resembling real systems and real data for which the causal dependencies are known from experimental evidence.

 Challenge web site